ayushbhardwaj10/PrivateEnergyPartners/README.md

 5. Sign Up : Check if user already exists and show a message to user
 6. Sign Up : After successfull Sign up, convey to user and then navigate to sign in tab.
 7. Following Modular programming approach : Built seperate files for storing the constants in utils/constants.js, utils/HelperFunctions.js
-8. Security : Sending one way Hash of the password and not exposing the original password on network call.
+8. Security : Sending one way Hash of the password and not exposing the original password on network call using SHA256 hashing technique.
+Sameword generates same-hash.

-   One way hash implementation in code :

-   - Text Encoding: The password string is first encoded into a Uint8Array using TextEncoder.
-This is necessary because the Web Crypto API operates on byte data, not strings.

-   - Hashing: The crypto.subtle.digest method is used to hash the encoded data.
-This method is part of the SubtleCrypto interface, which provides a number of low-level cryptographic primitives.
-The 'SHA-256' argument specifies that we want to use the SHA-256 hash function.

-   - Hash Conversion: The result of crypto.subtle.digest is an ArrayBuffer.
-This buffer is converted into an array of bytes (Uint8Array), and then each byte is converted to a hexadecimal string.
-These hex strings are concatenated to form the final hash string.

 9. Protecting the routes : Users cannot enter Home page (ie. /home) without first logging it.
 If they try, they will automatically be re-routed to the login page.
 10. Responsive UI development : Using tailwind CSS.
 11. Logout : When user click logout, clear the Redux store and navigate to login page.
 12. JWT (JSON Web Tokens) based authentications.
-When user logs in they get a temporary access token valid for 15 minutes and a refresh tokens valid for 2 days.
-When the access token expires, the refresh token is used to generate a new access token again automatically and user doesn't have to interfere.
+When user logs in they get a temporary access token valid for just 10 minutes and a refresh tokens valid for 1 day.
+When the access token expires, the refresh token is used to generate a new access token again seamlessly where user doesn't interfere.
+If the refresh tokens expires, user gets loggout out with a alert message of "Session Expired".

+1

 ##############################
 MySQL Database